s00155398/WH40K/README.md

-# WH40K This project contains a Third-Person setup in which currently contains an animated and retargeted Tau FireWarrior character which the player controls.
+# WH40K This  Unreal Engine project contains a Third-Person setup in which currently contains an animated and retargeted Tau FireWarrior character which the player controls.
 Currently wholly in bluepring before conversion to cpp.